mikegashler/waffles/README.txt

 			libpng12-dev ( libpng-devel )
 		2- cd src
 		3- sudo make install
+		   (or just do "make opt" if you do not want it to copy the built binaries to /usr/local/bin/)

 		If you also want to build the demo apps:
 		4- Install the following dependency packages: